rmiessle/timeline-demo/plan.md

 * Narrative/Story
 * Usability
 #### Best Practices to Reinforce
-* Have an argument!
-The timeline should have a theme and an argument it is trying to make.
+* Have an argument or narrative!
+The timeline should have a theme, story, or argument it is trying to make.
 * Events should reinforce each other.
 You are telling a story with the timeline, so it should be clear why each event is on the timeline.
 Each event should be a part of the larger narrative.
 Large gaps in time on your timeline may cause your users to question what happened in the interim.
 * Be clear and concise!
-Link out to other webpages instead of trying to put too much information on a single event.
+Include links to other webpages instead of trying to put too much information on a single event.
 Your vent headline should reinforce the content and draw in users to read more.
 * Keep data in multiple places – in case the Google Sheet has a glitch, or if something gets accidentally erased, you want to make sure your data isn’t only living in one place.
 * Pick media that reinforce the event and your text.
 Always include a caption that provides some additional context for your image, and a credit to the original.
-Never assume that your users will see your picture and know what it is.
+Never assume that your users will see your media and know what it is.
 Giving credit back to the original creator is the ethical thing to do.
 * Crediting media
   * At the very least, you should include:
     * The title of the media